Up until a month and a half ago, Amy and I had a really solid gym habit that had been going on for more than two years.

 One important thing to do during stressful times is to move.

 A defining characteristic of any habit is the transition point, which for our gym habit was driving to the gym and walking into a dedicated space for working out.
-I’ve said before that my workout habit for the past couple years hinged on simply showing up at a gym.
-But that clearly wasn’t going to work with what’s currently going on.
+I’ve said before that my workout habit for the past couple of years hinged on simply showing up at a gym.
+But since that clearly wasn’t going to work with non-essential businesses closing down, now I had to find a way to move more without being at the gym.

-In the video above, I talk more about the transition and using physical movement as a way to play, reduce anxiety, and to be more in sync with how our bodies were designed to be.
+In the video above, I talk more about the transition and finding ways to play and move more, reducing anxiety, and being more in sync with how our bodies are designed to be.

 This is part three of a series called This Can Help, about the little things we can do during times of greater uncertainty.
 Next in the series is Daily Declutter.